Coronavirus Updates: The latest information on campus operations and preventative measures. COVID-19 Website

 The Trinity Principal Fellows program will annually recruit 20 top candidates who are diverse, experienced pre-K-12 educators with demonstrated leadership abilities and experiences.
 They will possess a drive to transform underperforming schools and make a difference in the lives of students and their families in low-income and traditionally underserved communities.

 Applicants must be recommended by their school district for the program.
-Those recommended will submit an online application for graduate admissions, including GRE scores or Miller Analogies Test scores, and a specialized application for the program due in February-March.
+Those recommended will submit an online application for graduate admissions, including GRE scores, and a specialized application for the program due in February-March.
 The rigorous selection process includes a phone interview and an interactive daylong leadership simulation process for finalists.
 The cohort will be announced in April and the program will launch with a summer session in June.

 From those applications, a diverse pool of the most promising candidates will progress to the second round of the selection process.
 During this round, candidates will participate in a telephone interview.
 If selected from the phone interview, the candidate will be invited to participate in a daylong candidate assessment requiring individual and group-based activities of problem-solving and collaborative work under the observation of a team of evaluators that will assess each candidate’s dispositional skills for leadership work as well as their leadership skills that map to the candidate profile for the program.